 Lead Role, Age 20-30

 The most beautiful woman in the world.
-Tall, intelligent, powerful and protective of her child.
+Tall, clever, powerful .
+She would do anything to protect her child.

 Lead Role, Age 20-30